North Versailles Township, Pennsylvania: History

-Emergency Medical Services (EMS) in the Township of North Versailles is provided by the Fire Department of North Versailles (FDNV) out of Station 1.
-The FDNV EMS Division is dispatched by Allegheny County 911 and holds the station number of 390.
+Emergency medical services (EMS) in the Township of North Versailles is provided by the Fire Department of North Versailles (FDNV) out of Station 1.
+The FDNV EMS Division is led by Kayla DiMeo and is dispatched by Allegheny County 911 and holds the station number of 390.
 FDNV EMS Division maintains 2 type 3 ambulances (designated 391 & 392) licensed at the Advanced Life Support (ALS) level by the PA Department of Health.
 One ambulance is staffed 24/7 by an Emergency Medical Technician (EMT) and an Emergency Medical Technician-Paramedic (EMT-P or Paramedic) and the crews work 24-hour shifts.
 Members of FDNV EMS Division are cross trained in firefighting and technical rescue.
-The division is managed by a Chief officer.
+The division is managed by a chief officer.
 FDNV EMS responds to approximately 2,500 calls a year.

-UPMC pre-hospital services maintains an ALS licensed response unit at station 1 dispatched by Allegheny County 911 and holds the Station number 920.
+UPMC pre-hospital services maintains an ALS licensed response unit at station 1 dispatched by Allegheny County 911 and holds the station number 920.
 This unit provides ALS assistance to EMS services in the area.

-Government and Politics
+Government and politics

 Schools

 North Versailles, East McKeesport, Wilmerding, and Wall consolidated school systems in the early 1960s to form the East Allegheny School District.
 East Allegheny High School (the Wildcats – 1969) is situated off Route 48 (Jack's Run Road) near the intersection of U.S. Route 30.
 Green Valley School (1955) is the only surviving school of the former North Versailles School District which included (but is not limited to) the following other schools during the township's history: